jedisct1/dsvpn/README.md

 None.

+This is not intended to be a replacement for GloryTun or WireGuard.
 This is a weekend project, and this is what I use, because it solves a problem I had.
 Extending it to solve different problems is not planned, but feel free to fork it and tailor it to your needs!